swiftlang/swift-evolution/proposals/nnnn-safe-shared-contiguous-storage.md

 ##### Naming
 The ideas in this proposal previously used the name `BufferView`.
 While the use of the word "buffer" would be consistent with the `UnsafeBufferPointer` type, it is nevertheless not a great name, since "buffer" is usually used in reference to transient storage.
 On the other hand we already have a nomenclature using the term "Storage" in the `withContiguousStorageIfAvailable()` function, and the term "View" in the API of `String`.
 A possible alternative name is `StorageSpan`, which mark it as a relative of C++'s `std::span`.

+##### Adding `load` and `loadUnaligned` on `Span<UInt8>` instead of making `RawSpan`

+TKTKTK

 ## Future directions

 ##### Defining `BorrowingIterator` with support in `for` loops
-This proposal defines a `StorageViewIterator` that is borrowed and non-escapable.
+This proposal defines a `Span.Iterator` that is borrowed and non-escapable.
 This is not compatible with `for` loops as currently defined.
 A `BorrowingIterator` protocol for non-escapable and non-copyable containers must be defined, providing a `for` loop syntax where the element is borrowed through each iteration.
 Ultimately we should arrive at a way to iterate through borrowed elements from a borrowed view:

 ```swift
 borrowing view: Span<Element> = ...